Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

-- Investigate potential integration with substrate connect to increase the security and flexibility of the solution with potential additional on-chain/off-chain data/features at mobile/browser level.
+- Investigate potential integration with substrate connect to increase the security and flexibility of our solution with potential additional on-chain/off-chain data/features at mobile/browser level.

 ![3T Distributed HSM overview drawio](https://user-images.githubusercontent.com/4605611/144741459-3776d2a7-a64b-40f8-b8a9-98abd590e452.png#gh-light-mode-only)